earlSt1/vtt-navigation-presets/README.md

 Deleting a preset will add all navigation items within that preset to the Default preset.

 ## Future
-1. Show player status in presets (number of players, if a scene is active)
+1. ~~Show player status in presets (number of players, if a scene is active)~~ Now in v1.0.2
-2. Nested presets
+2. Saving open/close state of preset bar
 3. Import scene folder structure to presets
+4. Nested presets
 Any issues feel free to ping me on Discord (@Erceron#0370)

 ## Contribution